BusyRich/jumbotron/readme.md

 };</code></pre>
 ```

 Jumbotron also allows you to highlight the currently presented code by "blurring" out the surrounding code.
 This makes it much easier to follow more complex code blocks.
-Simply replace the 'jt-code-fragment` attribute with `jt-code-blur`.
+Simply replace the `jt-code-fragment` attribute with `jt-code-blur`.

 ```html
 <pre jt-code-lang="javascript" jt-code-blur><code jt-frag="0">var thing = 'thing';</code><code jt-frag="1">